Helpful Voting Links — Georgia

 Early & Absentee Voting — GeorgiaRequest an Absentee Ballot

-To vote absentee by mail, first you’ll need to apply for an absentee ballot (click here).
-Georgia does not provide a deadline for your application, however, we recommend you submit by Oct.
-8th.
-Then, when you complete your absentee ballot, it must be postmarked by the day before the election.
+To vote absentee by mail, first you’ll need to apply for an absentee ballot (click here) by March 20th.
+Then, when you complete your absentee ballot, it must be received by election day.